edenlabllc/cluster-deps.bootstrap.infra/README.md

 ## Description

-This repository provides a general set of [Cluster API](https://cluster-api.sigs.k8s.io) and system components required to provision Kubernetes clusters for different providers.
+This repository provides a general set of [Cluster API](https://cluster-api.sigs.k8s.io) and system components required for provisioning of Kubernetes clusters for different providers.
 It is inherited by other tenant repositories.
 Mainly, it is designed to be managed by administrators, DevOps engineers, SREs.